simaKmo/Coding-Challenge-Master/Documents/Visual Studio 2015/Projects/coding-challenge-master/src/README.md

 # Insight_DataScience-Project
 Clean Tweet text and calculate tweet degrees
+1- please download the whole of the project then copy it to src folder.
-1- please put your input files at this path: ..\coding-challenge-master\tweet_input\tweet.txt 2- you can find the output on this path:..\coding-challenge-master\tweet_output\ft1.txt and tf2.txt 3- you can run the program directly from this path: ..\\coding-challenge-master\src\Run\InsightDataScience.exe 4- you can open the project and build and if you want change the input and output path on TextExtraction.cs class
+2- please put your input files at this path: ..\coding-challenge-master\tweet_input\tweet.txt 3- you can find the output on this path:..\coding-challenge-master\tweet_output\ft1.txt and tf2.txt 4- you can run the program directly from this path: ..\\coding-challenge-master\src\Run\InsightDataScience.exe 5- you can open the project and build and if you want change the input and output path on TextExtraction.cs class

 Notification: